 Salar De Uyuni (Unsplash)

-1. PASSPORT & VISA
+1. Passport & Visa

-Bolivia requires that your passport is valid for at least another 6 months after entering the country.
-Please check visa requirements for your particular nationality as well.
+Bolivia requires that your passport be valid for at least 6 months after entering the country.

 As of December 2019, U.S. Citizens are no longer required to have a visa to enter the country for stays no more than 30 days.